Pants on the Ground: Production

 The song was first performed in 2001 by "General" Larry Platt in the streets of Atlanta during many campaigns for elected municipal officials across the city, and he had professionally recorded it as early as 2002.
 The "General" was also known for performing the song publicly in events and functions around Atlanta, including a live performance at the Sweet Auburn Heritage Festival in October 2009, and Centennial Olympic Park in 2008.

-Platt was encouraged to perform the song during the ninth American Idol season auditions, by civil rights activist Sally Harley.
+Platt was encouraged to perform the song during the ninth American Idol season auditions by Sally Harley, a fellow civil rights activist.
 After he performed the song in response to her encouragement, it gained popularity as a viral hit.
 Platt's former manager Jason Mills, released the studio version of the song, without Platt's consent.
 The single version of the song was released on February 4, 2010, by American King Music for MP3 download where the song has reportedly sold more than 260,000 downloads.

 Platt was offered deals by several labels, including Melee Entertainment and Jake Records.
 Others entered negotiations with Larry Platt to produce a single of the hit song, but due to the unauthorized distribution of the song by American King Music, it was difficult to navigate.
 It was reported that Platt's former manager intended to promote the song, servicing radio stations to gain exposure, which is a common music industry practice.
 Platt later secured new management under a firm based in Atlanta, headed up by Earl Little.

 In 2010, Entertainment Weekly claimed "Pants on the Ground" sounded similar to "Pumps and a Bump" by MC Hammer.